7 Best Banjo for Beginners of 2024

 When you buy through our links, we may earn an affiliate commission.

-For centuries musicians have gravitated toward the distinctive plucky, percussive twang offered by the "four-and-a-half stringed" instrument, and its iconic sound has been heard both on stages and on records the world over.
+For centuries, musicians have gravitated toward the distinctive, plucky, percussive twang offered by the "four-and-a-half stringed" instrument.
+Its iconic sound has been heard both on stages and on records the world over.

-Here we've compiled a list of the top beginner banjos on the market today to help you find the right banjo for you and to get you on your way to the nearest hoedown before you can say "Banjo-Kazooie."
-And our list starts with our #1 pick, the Epiphone MB-100.
+Here we've compiled a list of the top beginner banjos on the market today to help you find the right banjo for you.
+Read on and we'll get you on your way to the nearest hoedown before you can say "Banjo-Kazooie."

 Quick Summary of Our Top Choices